voxel51/fiftyone/docs/source/integrations/activitynet.rst

     session.dataset = dataset

-The following parameters are available to configure partial downloads of both ActivityNet-100 and ActivityNet-200 by passing them to :func:`load_zoo_dataset() <fiftyone.zoo.datasets.load_zoo_dataset>`:
+The following parameters are available to configure partial downloads of both ActivityNet 100 and ActivityNet 200 by passing them to :func:`load_zoo_dataset() <fiftyone.zoo.datasets.load_zoo_dataset>`:

 -   **split** (*None*) and **splits** (*None*): a string or list of strings,